hadd0ck/GhostBlogDocker/README.md

 Copy code from repo:

     git clone https://github.com/hadd0ck/GhostBlogDocker blog && cd blog

+Before generating the certificate, make sure the Domain Name is pointing to the new server builded

 Use lets encrypt to generate and get the certificate (replace domain and email with your own)